huggingface/chat-ui/README.md

 ]
 ```

-Please note that if `HF_ACCESS_TOKEN` is also set or not empty, it will take precedence.
+Please note that if `HF_TOKEN` is also set or not empty, it will take precedence.

 #### Models hosted on multiple custom endpoints